mnwhite/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 \end{align}
 where the $\CRRA$ coefficient is the same as in the utility function for consumption (see, e.g., @deNardiBequest), and the $\alpha$ coefficient controls the importance of the bequest motive relative to the utility from consumption.

+%% AS: mention what underline{a} means?
+Min assets after which someone cares about the bequest.
+Bequest is a luxury good due to \underline{a}.

 ## Wealth in the Utility Function